 The Hearing Officer will have the opportunity to review the Final Investigation Report.
 The Hearing Officer can make requests for additional investigation or clarification to the Title IX Coordinator on aspects of the Final Investigation Report.
-The Title IX Coordinator will relay the request to the Investigor.
+The Title IX Coordinator will relay the request to the Investigator.
 If the Hearing Officer makes additional requests, the Title IX Coordinator will notify the parties.

-Hearing

-A Hearing will be held in which the Hearing Officer will make findings of fact on disputed facts and determine if a Policy violation occurred based on the facts the Hearing Officer determined to have occurred.
-At the Hearing, the Hearing Officer will question the parties and whichever witnesses the Hearing Officer deem necessary to make their decision.
-Through Advisors, the parties can also question the opposing party and witnesses.
+Hearing: A Hearing will be held in which the Hearing Officer will make findings of fact on disputed facts and determine if a Policy violation occurred based on the facts the Hearing Officer determined to have occurred.